8Ginette8/gbif.range/README.md

 ### Custom ecoregions

-Additonally, if the in-house ecoregion shapefiles are too coarse for a given geographic region (e.g., for local studies) or a shapefile of finer environmental details is needed, *make_ecoregion()* can be used based on spatially-informed environment (e.g. climate) of desired resolution and extent defining the study area; example:
+Additonally, if the in-house ecoregions are too coarse for a given geographic region (e.g., for local studies) or a shapefile of finer environmental details is needed, *make_ecoregion()* can be used based on spatially-informed environment (e.g. climate) of desired resolution and extent defining the study area; example:

 ``` r
 # Let's download the observations of Arctostaphylos alpinus in the European Alps: